Covid-19 Updates: Indian expat died in Kuwait - East Coast Daily English

-Four people including a Kuwaiti woman and three Egyptian, Indian and Bangladeshi expats were died due to coronavirus infection in Kuwait.
-This was announced by Health Ministry.

-As per the data revealed by the health ministry of the country, 278 new coronavirus cases were reported in the country.
-The total number of cases were rised to 2,892 .
-The death toll has reached 19.
+3 People including an Indian expat has died in Kuwait due to the Covid-19 pandemic.
+This was reported on Saturday by Kuwaiti news agency (KUNA) quoting spokesman for the Health Ministry Dr Abdullah Al Sanad.
+The two other dead belong to Jordan and Bangladesh.

+242 new coronavirus cases were also reported in the country, raising the total number of infections to 4619.
+232 people got infection by direct contact with the Covid-19 patients.
+While 3 got infected after visiting UK and UAE.
+The seven other cases are being investigated for sources of infection.

-The new diagnosed cases include 252 in touch with previously infected people and 13 others linked to travel abroad.
-43 more patients have recovered from COVID-19, bringing the total recoveries in the country to 656.
+101 more patients have recovered from COVID-19 in Kuwait, bringing the total recoveries in the country to 1,703.

-The recovered patients will be transferred to the rehabilitation ward of a hospital designating for receiving those infected with the virus, he told KUNA.
-They will leave the facility in the next two days, according to the minister.

 Post Your Comments